 - Exposure through listed Indian companies: Some investors may prefer to invest in semiconductor stocks India (companies linked to electronics, design services, manufacturing ecosystems, or supply chains).
 This approach carries a different risk profile from a diversified global ETF basket and typically requires deeper company-level analysis.

-Taxation for Indian investors
+Taxation of semiconductor ETFs for Indian investors

-For foreign shares and non-specified funds:
+For foreign shares and eligible overseas fund or ETF units:

-- Held for more than 24 months: Gains are generally taxed at 12.5% (without indexation)
+- Held for more than 24 months: Gains are generally taxed at 12.5% without indexation.

 Costs involved